ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 ## dohpath {#dohpath}

-"dohpath" is a single-valued SvcParamKey whose value (both in presentation and wire format) MUST be a URI Template in relative form ({{!RFC6570, Section 1.1}}) encoded in UTF-8 {{!RFC3629}}.
-If the "alpn" SvcParam indicates support for HTTP, "dohpath" MUST be present.
-The URI Template MUST contain a "dns" variable, and MUST be chosen such that the result after DoH template expansion ({{Section 6 of !RFC8484}}) is always a valid and functional ":path" value ({{!RFC9113, Section 8.3.1}}).
+"`dohpath`" is a single-valued SvcParamKey whose value (both in presentation and wire format) MUST be a URI Template in relative form ({{!RFC6570, Section 1.1}}) encoded in UTF-8 {{!RFC3629}}.
+If the "`alpn`" SvcParam indicates support for HTTP, "`dohpath`" MUST be present.
+The URI Template MUST contain a "`dns`" variable, and MUST be chosen such that the result after DoH template expansion ({{Section 6 of !RFC8484}}) is always a valid and functional "`:path`" value ({{!RFC9113, Section 8.3.1}}).

-When using this SVCB record, the client MUST send any DoH requests to the HTTP origin identified by the "https" scheme, the authentication name, and the port from the "port" SvcParam (if present).
-HTTP requests MUST be directed to the resource resulting from DoH template expansion of the "dohpath" value.
+When using this SVCB record, the client MUST send any DoH requests to the HTTP origin identified by the "`https`" scheme, the authentication name, and the port from the "`port`" SvcParam (if present).
+HTTP requests MUST be directed to the resource resulting from DoH template expansion of the "`dohpath`" value.

-Clients SHOULD NOT query for any "HTTPS" RRs when using "dohpath".
+Clients SHOULD NOT query for any "HTTPS" RRs when using "`dohpath`".
 Instead, the SvcParams and address records associated with this SVCB record SHOULD be used for the HTTPS connection, with the same semantics as an HTTPS RR.
 However, for consistency, service operators SHOULD publish an equivalent HTTPS RR, especially if clients might learn about this DoH service through a different channel.

 # Limitations